Afsaneh-Karami/Neural-Networks-and-Deep-Learning/advanced optimization methods/README.md

         * cost_total += compute_cost(a3, minibatch_Y)<br /><br />
   4.6.
 Using backward propagation to calculate dA, dW, and db for each mini-batches (GOTO [backward_propagation link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/backward_propagation))<br />
        * grads = backward_propagation(minibatch_X, minibatch_Y, caches)<br /><br />
   4.7.
-Using update_parameters fuction to update parameters based on the optimizer algorithm <br />
+Using update_parameters fuction to update parameters based on the optimizer algorithm <br /><br />
      4.7.1.
 For updating by gradient descent(GOTO [Gradient descent link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/advanced%20optimization%20methods/Gradient%20descent))<br />
         * parameters = update_parameters_with_gd(parameters, grads, learning_rate)<br /><br />
      4.7.2.
 For updating by Gradient Descent with Momentum(GOTO [Momentum link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/advanced%20optimization%20methods/Momentum))<br />
         * parameters, v = update_parameters_with_momentum(parameters, grads, v, beta, learning_rate) <br />
         * Because mini-batch gradient descent makes a parameter update after seeing just a subset of examples, the direction of the update has some variance, and so the path    taken by mini-batch gradient descent will "oscillate" toward convergence.
 Using momentum can reduce these oscillations.
 Momentum takes into account the past gradients to smooth out the steps of gradient descent.
 Implement the parameters update with momentum.
 The momentum update rule is, for  𝑙=1,...,𝐿 :<br />
 ![1](https://user-images.githubusercontent.com/78735911/141611199-0ebc7fda-70b6-41e8-ab9f-a56bb0f44f23.PNG)<br />
 where: <br />
 L: is the number of layers<br />
 𝛽: is the momentum <br />
 𝛼: is the learning rate<br />
 All parameters should be stored in the parameters dictionary.
-So, you have to tune a momentum hyperparameter  𝛽  and a learning rate  𝛼.
+So, you have to tune a momentum hyperparameter  𝛽  and a learning rate  𝛼. <br /><br />
       4.7.3.
 For updating by Adam(GOTO [Adam link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/advanced%20optimization%20methods/Adam))<br/>
-        * parameters, v, s, _, _ = update_parameters_with_adam(parameters, grads, v, s,t, learning_rate, beta1, beta2,  epsilon)
+        * parameters, v, s, _, _ = update_parameters_with_adam(parameters, grads, v, s,t, learning_rate, beta1, beta2,  epsilon)<br/>
-        * Adam (GOTO Folder [Adam link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/advanced%20optimization%20methods/Adam))<br />
-Adam is one of the most effective optimization algorithms for training neural networks.
+        * Adam is one of the most effective optimization algorithms for training neural networks.
 It combines ideas from RMSProp (described in lecture) and Momentum.
-How does Adam work?
+How does Adam work? <br/>
 It calculates an exponentially weighted average of past gradients, and stores it in variables  𝑣  (before bias correction) and  𝑣𝑐𝑜𝑟𝑟𝑒𝑐𝑡𝑒𝑑  (with bias correction).
 It calculates an exponentially weighted average of the squares of the past gradients, and stores it in variables  𝑠  (before bias correction) and  𝑠𝑐𝑜𝑟𝑟𝑒𝑐𝑡𝑒𝑑  (with bias correction).
 It updates parameters in a direction based on combining information from "1" and "2".